kerkenit/nl.marcovantklooster.pioneer/README.md

 * Added: Settings to change the IP of the Pioneer and add option to add port nummer if the port number is different than the default 8102 or 23
 * Improved: Adding of devices

+##Version 1.2.0

+* Added: Flow action to mute and unmute your amplifier
+* Added: Flow condition to check if your amplifier is muted or unmuted

 ##Supported devices

 ###Confirmed